kyleratliff1/docs/EMQX/emqx_servers.md

        ```
        **NOTE:** This command will return a list of users from the domain that is connected via **winbind**.

-    5. Verify AD login acceptance into the machine by logging out/in with your AD account.
+    10. Verify AD login acceptance into the machine by logging out/in with an AD account.
-19. Install **SentinelOne** cybersecurity software to detect, protect, and remove malicious software.
+16. Install **SentinelOne** cybersecurity software to detect, protect, and remove malicious software.
     > The following sub steps will explain how to install **SentinelOne** by mounting a NAS (network attached storage)
       device, then accessing the installation files on the NAS.
 There are other methods for installation along with uninstalling,
       and upgrading **SentinelOne**, if any other method is needed then see the **SentinelOne** setup document